A Guide to On-Campus Living in 2023

 Novelty.
 Do you prefer having a new bathroom?
 Or do you need your room to have the best air conditioning unit?
 It helps to prioritize your dorm choices based on how you prefer them to be.

 Check the bathroom.
 While there are dormitories equipped with individual bathrooms, some may need you to share with other students.
 For example, those “Jack and Jill” bathrooms are shared between two dormitory rooms.
-Alternatively, there is the community-style bathroom shared among all the other hall residents.
+Alternatively, there is a community-style bathroom shared among all the other hall residents.

 Personality.
 Every dorm has a distinct personality.
 Go for that dorm that matches your personality so you can easily transition your way to college.
 When you are on an on-campus tour, ask students about the dorm you are eyeing on.
-There are residence halls that are vibrant and loud, while there are some that are more peaceful and quiet.
-Always pick the one that matches your personality.

 First Step to Independence